0livier/Blog/_posts/2012-11-25-retro-php-compiling-5-dot-1-6-on-recent-linux.md

+---
+layout: post
+excerpt: An unforseen need required me to put a six years old PHP 5.1 application back online for
+         a few weeks in my customer Intranet.
+Between rewriting or adapt a significant portion of the code to make it work on 5.3+ or getting back a system with a running 5.1 PHP with its Oracle dependencies, business and team constrainsts made us patch the 5.1 code tree for recent libs.
+---

 An unforseen need required me to put a six years old PHP 5.1 application back online for a few weeks in my customer Intranet.
 Between rewriting or adapt a significant portion of the code to make it work on 5.3+ or getting back a system with a running